Haitian conflict: Crimes against civilians

+According to UNESCO, at least 13 journalists were reported killed from 2020 to 2024 in Haiti, with nine killed in 2022, the deadliest year for Haitian journalism in recent history.
+The New York-based Committee to Protect Journalists reported one journalist killed in 2023 and two more in 2024.
+On 22 October 2024, SOS Journalists and the Association of Haitian Journalists (AJH) released statements calling upon authorities to take measures to protect journalists threatened by the Viv Ansanm gang coalition.
+On 13 March 2026, journalists Junior Célestin of Radio Television Megastar and Osnel Espérance of Radio Uni FM were abducted by suspected gangs while reporting in Port-au-Prince.

 On 17 March 2024, a UNICEF aid container carrying critical items for infants and mothers was looted in that port, in the context of a healthcare crisis where 60% of the hospitals are unable to operate nationally due to medical supply and fuel shortages.
 Looting and vandalism at St. Francis de Sales hospital in Port-au-Prince caused damage estimated at US$3 million.
 Up to 20% of medical staff had left Haiti by the beginning of the year.
 Even before violence escalated shutting down all but one of the capital's hospitals, Haiti had the worst conditions for childbirth in Latin America and the Caribbean, with only "war-torn countries like Sudan and Yemen" having higher mortality rates.
 Gangs also raided a power station and four substations, stealing equipment and leaving parts of the capital Port-au-Prince without power.
-On 18 March, 14 bodies were found after a gang attack in Petion-ville, a wealthy neighborhood.
+On 18 March 2024, 14 bodies were found after a gang attack in Pétion-Ville, a wealthy neighborhood.
 Police came to rescue an administrative judge when his home was attacked.
 UNICEF executive director Catherine Russell compared the anarchy to the film Mad Max.

-Kidnappings

-Since the start of the conflict, crimes like kidnappings increased.
-The Haitian gang 400 Mawozo is responsible for the most kidnappings in the country.
-Operating mainly in areas northeast of Port-au-Prince, they specialize in mass abductions, often targeting buses or entire groups, and are known for demanding large ransoms.
-Their kidnapping operations have made them the most notorious and prolific gang in this regard, far surpassing other criminal groups like G9 or Gran Grif.

-In October 2021, seventeen people associated with an American aid group, including five children, were kidnapped by a gang while visiting an orphanage in Port-au-Prince.
-The kidnappers demanded $17 million for their release.

-On November 7, 2022, the U.S. Department of Justice unsealed criminal charges against several prominent Haitian gang leaders involved in kidnapping US citizens.
-The indictments included charges accusing three gang leaders of involvement in the armed kidnapping of 16 US citizens in Haiti in the Fall of 2021.
-Simultaneous with the unsealing the US State Department announced rewards of $3 million for information leading to the capture of the three gang leaders.

-On 16 May 2025, the gang's leader, Germine Joly, was convicted by a jury in the United States over the mass-kidnapping in 2021.
+Drug trafficking

+After the start of the war, large cocaine shipments were seen in 2025 in Haiti.
+On 15 July 2025 a record amount of cocaine was apprehended after a shootout between gangsters and police that killed three suspects near Île de la Tortue, 1,045 kilograms in total, that was likely destined for the US or Canada.
+A few weeks later, two Haitians were arrested in Jamaica with 1,350 kg of cannabis.
+In August, Belgian law enforcement caught a 1,150 kg cocaine shipment in Antwerp that was traced to Haiti, via a transshipment in Kingston.
+In response, the UNODC delivered several armored vehicles and over 350 sets of ballistic gear to the border police (Police Frontalière d'Haïti) throughout 2025.

+The United Nations Office on Drugs and Crime issued a "stern warning" in December 2025 about the rise of Haiti as a drug trafficking hub.
+The foundation of Viv Ansanm, along with diminished state capacity, is causing the surge in smuggling.